-142 Offences relating to certain goods.
+142 Offences relating to certain goods

-If any goods for which bond is required under section 140, or any goods liable to export duties of customs be put on board any aircraft or ship or brought to any aerodrome, customs area, quay, wharf or other .place to be put on board an aircraft or ship and are on examination by the proper officer found not to agree with the entered particulars thereof, or being goods on which drawback is being claimed or allowed are found to be goods not entitled to drawback, all such goods shall be forfeited, and the exporter of such goods shall in every such case incur a penalty of \$200.
+If any goods for which bond is required under section 140 or any goods liable to export duties of customs be put on board any aircraft or ship or brought to any aerodrome, customs area, quay, wharf or other place to be put on board an aircraft or ship and are on examination by the proper officer found not to agree with the entered particulars thereof, or being goods on which drawback is being claimed or allowed are found to be goods not entitled to drawback, all such goods shall be forfeited; and the exporter of such goods shall in every such case incur a penalty of \$200, or treble the amount of the duty paid value of such goods, at the election of the Customs Officer.

-143 Penalty for not exporting bonded goods.
+143 Penalty for not exporting bonded goods

-If any goods for which bond is required under section 140, after being entered and put on board an aircraft or ship are used otherwise than as stores (if so entered) or are not duly exported to and discharged at the declared destination (such goods not having been discharged in the Kingdom with the permission of the proper officer as provided in section 137) or otherwise accounted for to the satisfaction of the Collector, the same shall be forfeited; and the master of the aircraft or ship in which such goods have been put shall be guilty of an offence and liable to a fine not exceeding \$200.
+If any goods for which bond is required under section 140 after being entered and put on board an aircraft or ship are used otherwise than as stores (if so entered) or are not duly exported to and discharged at the declared destination (such goods not having been discharged in Tuvalu with the permission of the proper officer as provided in section 137) or otherwise accounted for to the satisfaction of the Customs Officer, the same shall be forfeited; and the master of the aircraft or ship in which such goods have been put shall incur a penalty of \$200, or treble the duty paid value of such goods at the election of the Customs Officer.